What they say about us

 Dear Mr. Mullenger:

-and Lawson for their combined efforts in producing an astoundingly
+Godfrey and Lawson for their combined efforts in producing an astoundingly

-comprehensive and informative review of the new deluxe edition of the Decca Ring.
+comprehensive and informative review of the new deluxe edition of

-comes even close to this one in those respects.
+that comes even close to this one in those respects.
 I was particularly

 impressed by the lengths to which Mr. Godfrey went to compare the

 Blu-ray version to the original LPs, which is certainly the more relevant

-comparison given the controversy associated with both of the earlier CD editions.
+comparison given the controversy associated with both of the earlier

-that “The Decca set is marketed as a Limited Edition;
+statement that “The Decca set is marketed as a Limited Edition;

 it may be but mine has no number.”
 I had the same thought when